The Tension At The Heart Of A New Sales Strategy

 That’s the first part of the tension.
 There has to be an acceptance that marketing has to be a medium to long term commitment.

 Pulling against that is the reality that money can be limited, especially in smaller companies.
 They may come to us short of money in the first place, and we have to go out of our way to reassure them that what we do works.
-We’ve been here a long time, we’re getting CIOB accredited, we have a lot of clients who are winning a lot of work – we know they’ll see results, but we know we have to pull out all the stops to make things happen quickly.
+We’ve been here a long time and we have a lot of clients who are winning work – we know they’ll see results, but we know we have to pull out all the stops to make things happen quickly.

 David Crick